Appendix: Day-0 Plan

 For example, let’s say you want to deploy a solution that includes 96 ports.
 The two main options for doing so are:

-The EX3400, EX4100, EX4100-F, EX4300, EX4400, and EX4600 switches come with dedicated Virtual Chassis ports (VCPs).
-You can create Virtual Chassis using these switches by connecting them to each other via VCPs.
-These switches don't support the Form Virtual Chassis option on the Switches page on the portal.
-However, once a Virtual Chassis is created with these switches, you can use the Modify Virtual Chassis option on the Switch Details page to modify and manage the Virtual Chassis.
+The EX3400, EX4000, EX4100, EX4100-F, EX4100-H, EX4300, and EX4400 Switches come with dedicated VCPs.
+A dedicated VCPs can be either a 100Gbit/s port on the back of the switch or a dedicated 10Gbit/s port on the front of the switch depending on the switch model.
+To create a Virtual Chassis using these switches, you only need to connect them to each other using VCPs.
+The Form Virtual Chassis option on the Switches page on the Juniper Mist portal is not applicable to these switches.
+However, once a Virtual Chassis is created with these switches, you can use the Modify Virtual Chassis option on the switch details page to modify and manage the Virtual Chassis.
 The Virtual Chassis workflow for these switches involves the following two steps:

-- Form the Virtual Chassis by connecting the dedicated VCPs between the switches and powering on them using the procedure below.
+- Virtual Chassis formation by connecting the switches using the dedicated VCPs and powering on them.

-- Pre-provision the Virtual Chassis using the Modify Virtual Chassis option on the portal.
-Mist supports only the pre-provisioned Virtual Chassis configuration.
-The pre-provisioned configuration specifies the chassis serial number, member ID, and role for both member switches in the Virtual Chassis.
-When a new member router joins the Virtual Chassis, Junos compares its serial number against the values specified in the pre-provisioned configuration.
-Pre-provisioning prevents any accidental role assignments, or the accidental addition of a new member to the Virtual Chassis.
-Each role, member ID, addition, or removal of members, is under the control of the configuration.
+- (Optional but highly recommended) Preprovisioning the Virtual Chassis using the Modify Virtual Chassis option on the Juniper Mist portal.
+Juniper Mist supports only the preprovisioned Virtual Chassis configuration.
+The preprovisioned configuration specifies the chassis serial number, member ID, and role for both member switches in the Virtual Chassis.
+When a new member router joins the Virtual Chassis, Junos OS compares its serial number against the values specified in the preprovisioned configuration.
+Preprovisioning prevents any accidental role assignments, or the accidental addition of a new member to the Virtual Chassis.
+Each role, member ID, addition or removal of members, is under the control of the configuration.

 - Power off the switches that you want to include in the Virtual Chassis.